satriowputra/Flower-Image-Classifier-using-Deep-Learning/README.md

 If you want to run the in terminal / command line, please use `train.py` and `predict.py`.
 Output from the code will be list of predicted category and its probability.

-Please take note that applicable CNN architecture is only Densenet161 or Vgg16 for now.
-Network accuracy should be above 90% with epoch higher than 3.
+Please take note that applicable CNN architecture is only `densenet161` or `vgg16` for now.
+Network accuracy should be around 80% with epoch higher than 3.

 I also provided `Image Classifier Project Outside.ipynb` and `train_outside.py` for you who run the code outside from Udacity workspace.
-All other file should run fine on each workspace.
+All other file should run fine on both workspace.